 I want to share one of my findings in a private program on HackerOne, which was — critical but straightforward one.
 During testing for that private program.
-I found an endpoint for the Internal team management.
+I found an endpoint for Internal team management.

 After opening the endpoint (refer the Image above), the only thing running in my mind was “How about I check the directories.”
 Thus, I immediately utilized Dirsearch to brute force all the directories.